-The Exterior Handrails Allowable may only be used to repair damaged handrails/railings or replace missing handrails/railings where they previously existed on an elevated patio, balcony, or where three or more steps are present.
+The Exterior Handrails Allowable may only be used to repair damaged handrails/railings or replace missing handrails/railings where they previously existed on an elevated patio, balcony, or where three (3) or more steps are present.
 When local ordinances/association standards differ from Fannie Mae requirements, the servicer must adhere to local ordinance/association standards.

 - Replace any missing or broken handrail that cannot be repaired.
 The servicer must use appropriate handrail materials and ensure the materials and color used match as closely as possible to current materials.
-Photos must show there was evidence of an existing/previous handrail. - All installed handrails must meet code requirements. - When installing a handrail or repairing/replacing railings/spindles on decks, patios, balconies, porches, etc., the servicer is required to use exterior-rated materials designed for the specified installation.
+Photos must show there was evidence of an existing/previous handrail or where three (3) or more steps are present. - All installed handrails must meet code requirements. - When installing a handrail or repairing/replacing railings/spindles on decks, patios, balconies, porches, etc., the servicer is required to use exterior-rated materials designed for the specified installation.
 Unfinished lumber (e.g., raw 2x4) is not allowed on missing handrail installations unless it was the original material being repaired.

-If Then Handrail is missing and it is obvious one was present, Replace the handrail using appropriate handrail materials.
+lf Then Handrail is missing and it is obvious one was present, Replace the handrail using appropriate handrail materials.
 Handrail is broken and cannot be repaired, Replace the handrail using appropriate handrail materials.
 There is no handrail present and local code requires a handrail, Install using appropriate handrail materials within the allowable.
 If unable to complete within the allowable, submit a bid with a copy of the local ordinance.
 Refer to Section 2: Technology and Photos within this Property Preservation Guide for bid submission guidelines.
-There are no handrails present and local ordinance does not require handrails, There is no action required unless the servicer determines a safety hazard exists without the handrail.
+There are no handrails present and local ordinance does not require handrails, There is no action required unless the servicer determines a safety hazard exists without the handrail or where three (3) or more steps are present.
 Use of the Exterior Handrails Allowable is acceptable in these situations.
 Property has existing handrails that are loose, Re-secure existing handrails.
 Utilize the Exterior Handrails Allowable if further repairs are necessary.
 A handrail is installed, The handrail must be installed correctly and meet all code requirements.
 An existing handrail is present and does not meet local ordinance/association standards, Utilize the Exterior Handrails Allowable to bring the handrail into compliance.